Louiscode/wifiConnect/README.md

 ## Phase Based video Motion Magnification
-Authors: Alina CIOCARLAN and Louis SANTANNA
+Authors: Alina CIOCARLAN and Louis SANT'ANNA
 This project is about motion magnification : Main goal is to amplify some kind of small motions not visible by human retina.
 This project has been implemented in python, our activities were based on the paper accessible [here](http://people.csail.mit.edu/nwadhwa/phase-video/ "here").